 (912) 638-9981 ext.
 765

-The Lower School performing arts curriculum is based on Orff methods integrating music, movement, and creative dramatics.
+At the earliest stages of Pre-K, Kindergarten and 1st Grade, The Lower School curriculum is based on Orff methods integrating music, movement, voice, and creative dramatics.
 In 2nd grade, students learn to play mallet instruments, such as xylophones and glockenspiels.
-In 3rd and 4th grade, students begin formal training in string, woodwinds, brass, and percussion instruments, as well as vocal arts.
-In 5th grade, students focus on drama and Musical Theater.
+In 3rd grade, students begin formal training in string instruments and recorders.
+In 4th grade, students are introduced to concert band instruments.
 Lower School students perform regularly at division-wide assemblies and community events.

-The Middle School performing arts sequence develops students’ musical fluency through ‘learning by doing.’
-In 6th and 7th grade, instrumental and vocal music instruction continues in chamber orchestra and modern band.
+Middle School performing arts sequence develops students’ musical fluency through ‘learning by doing’.
+In 5th and 6th grade, instrumental and vocal music instruction continues in band, orchestra, and chorus.
 Students build upon music notation skills to facilitate songwriting and composing.
-In 8th grade, students participate in Choral Dramatics, combining Music Theater, stagecraft, and vocal arts.
-Students may elect to participate in “Odyssey of the Mind,” a problem-solving improvisational troupe.
-Middle Schoolers may also join the Middle-Upper School Spring Musical.
+In 7th and 8th grade, students participate in Choral Dramatics, combining Music Theater, stagecraft, and vocal arts.
+Students develop proficiency to play in Band, Chorus and Orchestra ensembles.
+Middle Schoolers may also join the Middle School Musical Theater troupe.

-The Upper School performing arts sequence offers a variety of required and elective courses to meet students’ interests, as well as to challenge students at advanced levels.
-Audio-Video technology tools are integrated into the coursework.
+The Upper School Performing Arts Sequence offers a variety of required and elective courses to meet students’ interests and challenge those at advanced levels.
+Audio-Video technology is integrated into the coursework and ensemble performances.